Shanghai Metro rolling stock: Rolling stock

-Signalling and telecommunication
+Signaling

 In the beginning lines were built in an era where moving block CBTC systems were expensive and China had no experience with them.
-Therefore, lines 1-5 had fixed block CBTC systems capable of headways above 2.5 minutes.
-Lines 1, 3, 4, and 5 used ALSTOM URBALIS 200, line 2 uses Union Switch & Signal (now Ansaldo STS USA) AF900.
-Lines 1, 2, and 5 have updated there system to equip with moving block CBTC.
-All Shanghai Metro lines -except lines 3 and 4 undergoing an upgrade between June 28, 2021 and 2025 - are equipped with moving block CBTC systems capable of headways as low as 90 seconds.
+Therefore, lines 1-5 had fixed block TBTC systems capable of headways above 2.5 minutes.
+Line 3, Line 4, and Line 5 used ALSTOM URBALIS 200, Line 1 and line 2 uses Union Switch & Signal (now Ansaldo STS USA) AF900.